solita/solita.github.com/_posts/2020-06-30-interpret-postgresql-query-plans.md

  ORDER BY siltanro;
 ```

-Lateral join allows us to cross-reference the retrieved value of s.id (bridge id) returned in the from clause, and use it in an SQL for-each kind of manner to retrieve columns of interest from bridge inspections (siltatarkastus).
+Lateral join allows us to cross-reference elements of the main query in the subquery, which is often very powerful.
+In our case, we can use the retrieved value of s.id (bridge id) returned in the from clause and use it in an SQL for-each kind of manner to retrieve columns of interest from bridge inspections (siltatarkastus).
 In our case, this seems to bring the query execution speed to a whole new level, from 6 seconds to 4 milliseconds!
-As we can see in the query plan after adding the LATERAL join, we can happily conclude that we finally got completely rid of the big amount of rows and loops in our plans that were signaling us something was not quite right.
+As we can see in the query plan after adding the LATERAL join, we can happily conclude that we finally got rid of the big amount of rows and loops in our plans that were signaling us something was not quite right.

 ![Query Plan with the Final Version](/img/postgresql-query-plans/lateral.png)
 *Query Plan of the Final Version*